-The CMX7031 / CMX7041 demodulation process is preceded by a selectable Rx Sinc filter.
-The Rx Sinc characteristic matches the Inverse Sinc applied in the transmitter.
-The Rx Sinc filter can, in some cases, be approximated by analogue attenuation in the receiver path (external to the CMX7031 / CMX7041).
-In this case, the Rx Sinc filter should be disabled.
+The CMX7031 / CMX7041 demodulation process includes an Inverse Rx Sinc filter.
+The Rx Inverse Sinc characteristic matches the Sinc applied in the transmitter.
+The Rx Sinc filter can, in some cases, be approximated by analogue attenuation in the receiver path (external to the CMX7031 / CMX7041.
 The receiver structure is shown in Figure 1.